crypto101/book/stream-ciphers.rst

 Attacks on CBC mode with the key as the IV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many CBC systems set the key as the initialization vector.
+Many CBC systems set the key as the :term:`initialization vector`.
 This seems
 like a good idea: you always need a shared secret key already anyway.
 It
 yields a nice performance benefit, because the sender and the receiver
 don't have to communicate the IV explicitly, they already know the key